 Distribution: N - Frl (Tretiach & Hafellner 2000), TAA, Lomb (B-60 0195402), Piem (Isocrono & al. 2003, 2004, Favero-Longo & al. 2004, 2015), VA (Matteucci & al. 2015c), Lig.
 C - Tosc, Sar (Scheidegger 1993, Nöske 2000, Rizzi & al. 2011, Neuwirth 2018).
 S - Camp (Aprile & al. 2002), Bas (Jatta 1909-1911), Si (Grillo & Caniglia 2004).

-Description: Thallus crustose, areolate, grey to pale brown, dull, epruinose, phenocorticate, delimited by a black prothallus which is often also visible between the areoles as a hypothallus, often mosaic-forming.
+Description: Thallus crustose, areolate, grey to pale brown, dull, epruinose, phenocorticate, often mosaic-forming, forming up to 2 cm wide patches delimited by a black prothallus which is often also visible between the areoles as a hypothallus, the areoles 0.2-0.6(-1.2) mm wide, contiguous, flat to convex.
 Medulla white, more or less amyloid.
-Apothecia lecideine, (0.1-)0.2-0.4(-0.7) mm across, remaining immersed in the thallus, angular to irregularly circular, mainly in the centre of areoles, with a black, epruinose, flat disc and a usually indistinct proper margin, sometimes surrounded by a thalline collar.
-Proper exciple poorly differentiated, inner hyphae narrow, hyaline, prosoplectenchymatous, outer hyphae parallel, moderately swollen and usually strongly carbonized with brown and aeruginose pigments reacting N+ violet; epithecium brown to olive, N+ violet; hymenium colourless, not inspersed; paraphyses simple to moderately branched, apically swollen, with a brown pigment cap.
+Apothecia cryptolecanorine or zeorine, (0.1-)0.2-0.4(-0.7) mm across, remaining immersed in the thallus, angular to irregularly circular, mainly in the centre of areoles, with a black, epruinose, flat disc and a usually indistinct proper margin, sometimes surrounded by a thalline collar.
+Proper exciple poorly differentiated, aethalea-type, the inner hyphae narrow, hyaline, prosoplectenchymatous, the outer hyphae parallel, moderately swollen and usually strongly carbonized with brown and aeruginose pigments reacting N+ violet-red; epithecium brown to olive, N+ violet-red; hymenium colourless, not inspersed with oil droplets; paraphyses simple to moderately branched, apically swollen, with a brown pigment cap; hypothecium almost colourless to dark brown.
 Asci 8-spored, clavate, Bacidia-type.
-Ascospores 1-septate, brown, broadly ellipsoid with obtuse ends, thin-walled throughout 13-18(-20) x 8-10.5(-12) x 7-10(-12) µm, the wall microrugulate.
+Ascospores 1-septate, brown, broadly oblong with obtuse ends, (9.5-)13-18(-20) x (4.5-)7-10(-12) µm, Buellia- type, thin-walled throughout, the wall microrugulate.
 Pycnidia rare, urceolate to globose, unilocular.
-Conidia bacilliform, 5-7 x c.
+Conidia bacilliform, 5-8 x c.
 1 µm.
 Photobiont chlorococcoid.
-Spot tests: thallus and medulla K+ red (needle-like crystals), C-, KC-, P+ yellow, UV-.
+Spot tests: K+ red (needle-like crystals), C-, KC-, P+ yellow, UV-.
 Chemistry: norstictic and connorstictic acids.

 Note: on horizontal to weakly inclined, exposed surfaces of hard, crystalline siliceous rocks wetted by rain, mostly in species-poor stands, common only in dry areas.